envoy1084/create-fhevm-examples/packages/examples/docs/api/beginner/arithmetic/Arithmetic.md

 Demonstrates basic encrypted arithmetic using FHEVM

-@dev
-This contract stores an encrypted uint and allows arithmetic operations without revealing the value.
+_This contract stores an encrypted uint and allows arithmetic operations without revealing the value._

 ### get